 and recommends losing weight, strength training, and a program of regular HIIT workouts.

-Last year, I focused on reducing my weight by implementing a program of intermittent fasting, daily fasted-HIIT session, daily strength workouts and a cleaner, simpler vegan diet, resulting in a 25 pound weight reduction.
+Last year, I focused on reducing my weight by implementing a program of intermittent fasting, regular fasted-HIIT sessions, weekly strength workouts and a cleaner, simpler diet, resulting in a 25 pound weight reduction.
 Today, I remain close to my ideal cycling weight, and body fat percent.